Travelling as a Vision or Hearing Impaired Guest

 If calling from anywhere else in the world, use your local TRS or TTY service number and request the operator to dial +61 7 3333 6888

-If you are travelling with a Guide Dog or an Assistance Dog, please refer to additional information provided in our Travelling with an Assistance Dog section.
+If you are travelling with a Guide Dog or a Service Dog, please refer to additional information provided in our Travelling with an Service Dog section.

 We provide a broad range of services to assist you within the airport and during your flight.
 Please discuss your requirements with our Guest Contact Centre at the time of booking.
 As a guide, the services we can provide include: